rprouse/rprouse.github.io/privacy.md

 date: '2015-11-18 15:26:28 +0000'
 date_gmt: '2015-11-18 19:26:28 +0000'
 ---
-<p>Alteridem respects your privacy and will never share your information without your consent.</p>
+Alteridem respects your privacy and will never share your information without your consent.